GeoffreyKarnbach/TaskAutomation/Readme.md

 # <u>Task Automation Tool</u>

+Schedule your python scripts in a reliable way.
+No more cronjobs!

 ## <u> Usage of the tool</u>

 Often, it is very usefull to be able to execute a same task every day/hour, in a repeated way, in order to backup data for instance or mesure values.
 The "Task Automation Tool" is meant to be run on a computer, that is powered on 24/7. <br><br>